Introducing DeepWork: structured workflow automation.

 Getting started

 Full setup instructions are in the GitHub README.
-For a deeper look at what DeepWork can do, check out the landing page.
+For a deeper look at what DeepWork can do, see the landing page.